-In order to analyse the Casey Report we adopted a Critical Discourse Analysis (CDA) approach, otherwise known as the Discourse Historical Approach (DHA).
-Although there is no consistent CDA methodology and no single way of gathering data (Wodak & Meyer, 2009), Fairclough & Wodak (1997: 258) suggest that CDA ‘sees discourse – language use in speech and writing – as a form of ‘social practice’ because discourse is socially constitutive’.
-Yet as well as being socially conditioned, it also constitutes situations, objects of knowledge, and the social identities of and relationships between people and groups of people.
-Since discourse is so socially consequential, it gives rise to important issues of power.
-Fairclough (2010) has also highlighted how discourses may, under certain conditions, be operationalised or put into practice.
-In other words, discourses may be enacted as new ways of interacting and inculcated into new ways of being.
+A Critical Discourse Analysis (CDA) approach, known as the Discourse Historical Approach (DHA), was adopted to analyse the Casey Report.
+Although there is no consistent CDA methodology and no single way of gathering data (Wodak & Meyer, 2009), Fairclough & Wodak (1997: 258) suggest that CDA examines discourse – language use in speech and writing – as a form of ‘social practice’ because ‘discourse is socially constitutive’.
+As well as being socially conditioned, it also constitutes situations, objects of knowledge, and the social identities and relationships between people and groups of people.
+Since discourse is so socially consequential, it gives rise to important issues of power and may, under certain conditions, be operationalised or put into practice (Fairclough, 2010).

-Using DHA in analysis enables researchers to decipher ‘the ideologies that establish, perpetuate or fight dominance’ (Reisigl & Wodak, 2009: 88).
-Reisigl and Wodal (2009) describe three aspects of discourse examination which we drew from when analysing Casey’s Rotherham Report which are:
+Using DHA to analyse documents, such as the Casey Report, enables researchers to decipher ‘the ideologies that establish, perpetuate or fight dominance’ (Reisigl & Wodak, 2009: 88).
+Reisigl and Wodak (2001) recommend a focus on five questions identified within the DHA which are: How are persons named and referred to linguistically?

-Text or immanent critique – aimed at discovering inconsistencies, contradictions and paradoxes

-Sociodiagnostic critique – aimed at highlighting persuasive or ‘manipulative’ character of discourses

-Prospective critique – concerned with changing things and becoming practical

-However, in our data analysis these three points were refined further with an initial focus on five questions identified within the DHA (Reisigl & Wodak, 2001: 44) which explored the following: how are persons named and referred to linguistically?
 What traits, characteristics, qualities and features are attributed to them?
 By means of what arguments and argumentation schemes do specific persons or social groups try to justify and legitimise the exclusion, discrimination, suppression and exploitation of others?
 From what perspective or point of view are these namings, attributions and arguments expressed?
 And are the respective discriminating utterances articulated overtly, are they even intensified or are they mitigated?
+These five questions help to identify different types of discursive strategies which Reisigl and Wodak (2001) have referred to as: referential; predicational; argumentation; framing; and intensifying.
-These five questions subsequently framed different types of discursive strategies: referential; predicational; argumentation; framing and intensifying and the connection between the questions and the strategies will be provided in the findings section.
-These strategies enabled us to carefully identify and examine inconsistencies and paradoxes within the report.
-This method of critique also made explicit ways in which discourse(s) may have been manipulated and operationalized.
-We considered this aspect to be a highly significant given that this document intended to examine child protection practice.

-Analysing the discourse(s) within the Casey report, however, only enabled our examination of what had been published and more specifically, what was allowed to be published.
-We therefore developed our analysis further by drawing from Steven Lukes’ radical view of power.
-This provided us with the tools to also consider and examine information that was not to be found in the content of the report, but which could reasonably be expected to be considered or included.
+These strategies enabled us to carefully identify and examine inconsistencies and paradoxes within the Casey report (2015).
+This method of critique also made explicit ways in which discourse(s) may have been manipulated and operationalized which we considered to be highly significant given that the report was concerned with the practice of child protection.
+However, we recognised that analysing the discourse(s) within the Casey Report only enabled an examination of what had been published and more specifically, what was deemed to be publishable.
+We thus developed our analysis further by drawing from Steven Lukes’ radical view of power.
+This provided us with a framework to consider and examine information that was not to be found in the content of the report but which could reasonably be expected to be considered or included.

-Lukes (2005) has highlighted how the exercise of power goes beyond explicit and overt behaviour in decision-making as he draws on the work of Crenson who argued that ‘the proper object of investigation is not political activity but political inactivity’ (p26).
-This method of analysis provides ways to explore the legitimate issues, concerns and grievances that have been kept off political agendas, by closing off discussions effectively through, what Crenson (date) has called ‘nondecision-making’ or ‘unpolitics’.
-Lukes (2005: 28) extended this analysis of power further to include a ‘third dimension’ whereby power has been used to ensure legitimate grievances are not even raised because people ‘can see or imagine no alternative to it’.
+Lukes (2005) has highlighted how there is a second dimension involved because the exercise of power goes beyond explicit and overt behaviour in decision-making.
+Drawing on the work of Crenson (1971:26) who argued that the proper object of investigation is ‘not political activity but political inactivity’, the second dimension encourages the examination of the ways in which legitimate issues, concerns and grievances have been kept off political agendas by effectively closing off discussions.
+Lukes (2005: 28) extended this analysis of power further to include a ‘third dimension’ whereby power is used to ensure legitimate grievances are not even raised because people ‘can see or imagine no alternative to it’.